epochjs/epoch/README.md

 After cloning the repository, the best way to get started developing against Epoch is to follow the following steps:

 1. Change to the source directory for the project
-2. Run `cake build` to build the JavaScript and CSS from Source
+2. Run `cake build` to build the JavaScript and CSS from source
 3. In a web browser open the `test/index.html` and browse the rendering tests
 4. Make changes in the CoffeeScript Source and use `cake build` or `cake watch` so that your changes are compiled
 5. Use the rendering tests to see if your changes had the desired result